-Samsung was unveiled Galaxy S20 series on February 11, 2020.
-Now, It has been just two months but it looks like the company has started working on the next generation of Galaxy S phone which will probably be dubbed as Samsung Galaxy S21.
+Samsung unveiled the Galaxy S20 series on February 11, 2020.
+Now, It has been just two months, but it looks like the company has started working on the next generation of Galaxy S phone, which will probably be dubbed the Samsung Galaxy S21.

-Recently on a post from reputable leakster Ice Universe, our first rumour was brought to light about how Samsung is thinking about implementing an under-screen selfie camera for their Galaxy S21.
-It will be a huge development if they succeed and we hope they do succeed because it will be a revolution move.
+Recently, on a post from reputable leakster Ice Universe, our first rumor was about how Samsung is considering implementing an under-screen selfie camera for their Galaxy S21.
+It will be a huge development if they succeed, and we hope they do succeed because it will be a revolutionary move.

 Samsung is considering using the under-screen camera technology on the Galaxy S21 first, and is evaluating the feasibility of the technology.

-We came to know about another rumour today via clien.net.
-It suggests that the Galaxy S21 may have a better selfie camera compared to Galaxy S20.
-The South Korean company wants to focus on more enhanced image quality.
+We came to know about another rumor today via clien.net.
+It suggests the Galaxy S21 may have a better selfie camera than the Galaxy S20.
+The South Korean company wants to focus on enhanced image quality.

-According to rumours, Samsung could offer better Optical Image Stabilization(OIS) technology and much bigger sensors to improve the front-facing camera.
-Samsung is presumedly trying out two prototypes for the upcoming flagship phone.
-The first is a 1/2-inch sensor which is larger than Galaxy S20 and S20+ (1/3.2-inch) and S20 Ultra’s 40MP sensor (1/2.65-inch).
+According to rumors, Samsung could offer better Optical Image Stabilization(OIS) technology and much bigger sensors to improve the front-facing camera.
+Samsung is presumed to be trying out two prototypes for the upcoming flagship phone.
+The first is a 1/2-inch sensor, larger than Galaxy S20 and S20+ (1/3.2-inch) and S20 Ultra’s 40MP sensor (1/2.65-inch).
 The second is a 1/2.55-inch sensor with OIS.

-This time Samsung really thought about the front-facing camera.
-Both the options are really exciting and it aims for the better low-light pictures.
+This time, Samsung really thought about the front-facing camera.
+Both the options are really exciting, and they aim for better low-light pictures.
 Having said that, it will be really good if they implement OIS on the selfie camera as it will allow users to record smooth videos and click shake-free still images.

-The rumour also suggests that the company may also apply those features to the “quasi-flagships” phones.
-Quasi flagships mean partial flagship phones and they are most likely suggesting Galaxy A series.
+The rumor also suggests that the company may also apply those features to the “quasi-flagships” phones.
+Quasi-flagships mean partial flagship phones, most likely suggesting the Galaxy A series.
 If it is true, you won’t have to spend big bucks to enjoy those flagship features.